ModelTC/United-Perception/docs/source/English/changelog/index.rst

 Breaking Changes
 ^^^^^^^^^^^^^^^^

 * Structural composition of the second stage of detection is reconstructed, in order to carry out quantization and sparse training more conveniently.
-Cfg can be inquired from here.
 * Modified model deployment config.
 Cfg can be inquired from here

   .. code-block:: bash